TransparentHealth/direct-test-certificates/README.md

 Direct CA is a web-based application where users can create certificates for testing purposes.
 Unlike in the past, it is no longer necessary to download and setup the Direct Java RI to use the `certGen` tool.  `certGen`, while useful, does not support revocation or CRL/AIA information publication.
 For these scenarios, a functioning "certificate authority" is necessary.
 DirectCA performs these functions with two online resources.
 First the [console](https://console.directca.org) is a secured web application where certificates are manipulated (e.g. created, revoked).
 Public and private certificates can be downloaded here as well.
 Secondly the [ca](http://ca.directca.org) is a public website where public certificates and related information such as CRLs may be downloaded.

-Although an ATL (or anyone) [could install DirectCA locally](https://github.com/videntity/vcert/blob/master/INSTALL.md), it is instead strongly recommended that ATLs use the hosted version.
+Although an ATL (or anyone) [could install DirectCA locally](https://github.com/transparenthealth/vcert/blob/master/INSTALL.md), it is instead strongly recommended that ATLs use the hosted version.
 If you are an ATL email sales@videntity.com for a free registration code.

-If you are not an ATL but want to use the hosted service.
-Contact Videntity by phone(+1888.871.1017) or email sales@videntity.com.

 Since Direct CA is [free open source software](https://github.com/transparenthealth/vcert/blob/master/LICENSE.txt), another option is to setup your own server.
 It could be installed [from source](https://github.com/videntity/vcert) or from a [pre-configured AMI](https://github.com/transparenthealth/vcert/blob/master/INSTALL.md).